Nellevette Top of Moccasin

 She is survived by siblings Wayne (Jane) Moccasin, Joyce Moccasin, Helen Crooked Arm, Loretta Johnson, Lana and Connie Moccasin; her uncle Charlie (Ramona) Real Bird; her aunts Margo and Kathy Real Bird.
 Her extended family includes Corky (Mamie) Yellowtail, Arnie, Leonard, Daryl, Byron and Ada Bends, Arlis Whiteman Runs Him families, Henry Bright Wings and Leona Bright Wings families, Laura Plain Left-Hand families, Dust, Jefferson, Hunts the Arrow, Old Bear, Bird Hat, Margaret Shane-Stewart families, Sundance family Deanna, Myran, Ben and Viv Cloud and Patty Medicine Horse; her life-long best friends Debbie and Merla Mullenberg, Pilu Pretty on Top, Brenda Kramer; her favorite nieces Loreen Crooked Arm and Roberta Walks Over Ice, Lavern Williamson, Connie Red Star Price, Merle Jean Harris, Alice Lion Shows, Louis Stevens and Caroline Small Martin.

 Special thank you to Tanya Don't Mix and Emmaline Brown for your compassion throughout our families difficult hours.
-Visitation will be held Thursday, May 28th at the Bullis Funeral Chapel from 10 to 4 and funeral service will be Friday, May 29 in Crow Agency with burial to follow in the Crow Agency Cemetery.
+Visitation will be held Thursday, May 28, at the Bullis Funeral Chapel from 10:00 to 4:00 and funeral service will be Friday, May 29, at 11:00 at the Chief Cornerstone (Stewart) Church in Crow Agency with burial to follow in the Crow Agency Cemetery.
 Bullis Mortuary is entrusted with the arrangements.

 Obituaries Newsletter